shiwang0211/kdd_cup_2019/README.md

 # Results
-The best score of our team is a weighted f1 score of 0.69693201 on test set.
+The best result of our team has a weighted f1 score of **0.69693201** on test set.